chuanyang-Zheng/Deep-Learning-Approach-Predicting-Knee-Osteoarthritis-Progression-from-MRI/README.md

 # Deep-Learning-Approach-Predicting-Knee-Osteoarthritis-Progression-from-Magnetic-Resonance-Imaging-d
-This is the official implement of the paper "Deep Learning Approach Predicting Knee Osteoarthritis Progression from Magnetic Resonance Imaging: data from the Osteoarthritis Initiative"
+This is the official implementation of the paper "Deep Learning Approach Predicting Knee Osteoarthritis Progression from Magnetic Resonance Imaging: data from the Osteoarthritis Initiative"